 Black Walnut Festival

 Camden has been playing host to this fall festival for over 30 years.
 This festival takes place in mid-October and has lots of activities and events going on.
 A highlight of this festival is the food vendors.
 Some of the food on offer here is amazing.
-There is an emphasis on fall food like pumpkins and corn, but there are also the favorites like ice cream and baked goods.
+There is an emphasis on fall food like pumpkins and corn, but there are also favorites like ice cream and baked goods.

-Apple Butter Fest (Fall Festivals in Ohio)
+Apple Butter Fest

 This annual festival has been held here since 1977.
 It is very busy and boasts over 40,000 visitors each year.
 Thousands of 'a half-pint of apple butter' is crafted each year for the visitors.
 Some of the activities include the classic car show, crafts, arts, live music, and reenactments from historical events.